Jordalenko/Wern-Fawr-B-B/README.md

 ## Credits

+Logo:

+Logo design by Rolf Wilkinson.

+Photography:

+Photos with 'ja' in the name were taken by Jordan Acomba.
+Photos with 'ta' in the name were taken by various authors of Trip Advisor reviews.

 ### Content

+Image Sources:

+Images were primarily sourced from the existing site.
+If an image was not sourced from the existing site it will have a two letter code identifying the source.

+ja - Sourced from Jordan Acomba's photo library. ta - Sourced from Trip Advisor photos.

+Logo:

+Logo design by Rolf Wilkinson.

 /* All images provided by the client from their existing website & test shots taken on site.